-Few artists in the history of rock and roll inspire such rabid devotion as Ian Hunter, and true to form, the faithful turned out en masse to see him play Bath’s Komedia on a drab October night.
-It struck me as I took my place in the long, snaking queue outside the venue that Ian Hunter attracts a very particular following; not so much fans but more like friends.
-Perhaps unique amongst concerts I’ve attended, there was a certain bonhomie in the air; a warmth and familiarity with each other and their shared purpose that could only come from a lifetime of nights like this.
+Few artists in rock inspire such rabid devotion as Ian Hunter, and true to form, the faithful turned out en masse to see him play Bath’s Komedia on a drab October night.
+It struck me as I took my place in the long, snaking queue that Ian Hunter attracts a very particular following; not so much fans more like brothers in arms.
+Perhaps unique amongst concerts I’ve attended, there was a certain bonhomie in the air; a warmth and familiarity with each other and their common cause that could only come from a lifetime of nights like this.
 Never before have I seen such a diverse selection of tour t-shirts adorning such a narrow band of grizzled rock and rollers.
-The 1980 Welcome To The Club Tour, the ‘99 acoustic tour, the 2009 Mott Reunion shows; all of these and more were proudly displayed like campaign medals on the breast of an old soldier, keen to march behind their leader once more.
+The 1980 Welcome To The Club Tour, the ‘99 tour, the 2009 Mott Reunion shows; all of these and more were proudly displayed like campaign medals on the breast of an old soldier; and here they queued, ready to march behind their leader once more.

-When Ian Hunter took to the stage to a collective roar of delight, it was quickly apparent how much he valued their support.
-Not much of a chatter in between tracks, he preferred to let the music do the talking as so many of his songs directly address his audience, testimony to the symbiotic relationship between the man and his people.
+When Ian Hunter took to the stage to a collective roar , it was quickly apparent how much he valued their support.
+Not much of a chatter in between tracks, he preferred to let the music do the talking.
+So many of his songs directly address his audience, testimony to the symbiotic relationship between the man and his people.
 You don’t have to look far to see their shared history.
-It’s all there in the rousing Saturday Gigs, a loving tribute to the early days of Mott the Hoople, to rock and roll itself and to young and innocent days.
+It’s all there in the rousing Saturday Gigs, a loving tribute to the early days of Mott the Hoople, to rock and roll itself, and to young and innocent days.
 What sounded merely nostalgic back in 1974 is profoundly affecting in 2012, as a thousand misty eyed veterans raise their arms aloft and ask “Do you remember the Saturday gigs?
 We do, we do.”
-And they do as well; they’ve got the t-shirts to prove it.
+And they do as well; they’ve got the t-shirts and the wrinkles to prove it.

-Last night’s set drew heavily from his latest record, When I’m President, with a liberal sprinkling of solo and Mott tracks thrown in for good measure.
-Despite dicky sound on Hunter’s vocals (he spent most of the night drowned out by the tremendous racket made by his crack band), the grand old geezer of rock and roll made a mockery of his OAP status, putting in an impressive shift which veered between political rage on When I’m President and great sensitivity on Michael Picasso, a heartfelt tribute to his old mate Mick Ronson.
-Of the new material, Ta Shunka Witco (Crazy Horse) and Life particularly impressed, with the latter the latest instalment in that forty year dialogue with his fans.
+Last night’s set drew heavily from his latest record When I’m President, with a liberal sprinkling of solo and Mott tracks thrown in for good measure.
+Despite dicky sound on Hunter’s vocals (he spent most of the night drowned out by the tremendous racket made by his band), the grand old geezer of rock made a mockery of his OAP status, putting in an impressive shift whether setting the world to rights on When I’m President or mourning his old mate Mick Ronson on Michael Picasso.
+Of the new material, Life and Ta Shunka Witco (Crazy Horse) particularly impressed, with the former the latest instalment in that forty year dialogue with his fans.
 “I can’t believe after all these years, you’re still here and I’m still here” he sings, still bemused by it all at 73.
-I, however, can.
-Looking around me, I got the distinct impression that so long as he keeps on coming, that they’ll always be there.
+I however, can.
+Looking around at the audience, I got the distinct impression that so long as he keeps on keeping on, that they’ll always be there.

 The early 70’s was a boom time for hard bitten crime thrillers.
-After the saccharine 60’s when a Disneyfied version of reality dominated our screens and the good guys always won, the advent of a new decade brought with it a renewed cynicism.
-Expectation levels for the 1970’s were apparently very low indeed.
+Directly following the saccharine 60’s when the film noir of the 40’s and 50’s was about as fashionable as a frock coat and a top hat, the advent of a new decade brought with it a renewed cynicism that made Mitchum’s noir heroes look as fatalistic as Doris Day.
 All of a sudden the good guys were in short supply, everywhere you looked bad men abounded.
 Raised on a diet of clean cut heroes, audiences were now increasingly asked to root for morally reprehensible lowlifes who, whilst rotten to the core, were not quite as evil as those on their tail.
 To survive in a dangerous world of back stabbing and low down double dealing, you had to be one bad mother, and Charley Varrick is a tough little cookie indeed.

 To reveal anything more of Charley Varrick would be to spoil it completely, suffice to say that is a lean, tightly plotted, and entirely satisfying experience; acknowledged as a profound influence by Quentin Tarantino, and greatly enjoyed by yours truly.

 Of all the so called heritage acts still plying their trade, none seem more at home with the tag than Ray Davies.
-Whilst some of his peers would run a mile from such a musty sounding label (and indeed from their own ever present pasts); on the evidence of last night’s show, Ray Davies is a contented man, happy as a pig in the proverbial curating a travelling museum devoted to his lifetime’s observations on a peculiar brand of lost Englishness.
+Whilst some of his peers would run a mile from such a musty sounding label (although they’d be too slow to get very far); on the evidence of last night’s show Ray Davies is one contented man, happy as a pig in the proverbial curating a travelling museum devoted to his lifetime’s observations on a peculiar brand of lost Englishness.

 There’s our hero, clad in a fetching combo of shiny suit and dapper hat; a little older, a little rounder, just as angry.
 Or so we hoped…..one question buzzed incessantly around my head like a fidgeting fly coated in itching powder; what if Elvis has gone soft?
 The signs were there in ominous neon, a hundred feet high.
 Happily married, doting dad, living in Canada….What if Elvis has gone soft?
 There it was again; the nagging doubt.
 And then he strapped on his telecaster and began to sing.
 Any lingering fears as to the mellowing effect of multi-millionaire middle age were instantly dispelled, as he launched into a blistering version of I Hope You’re Happy Now, sneering and snarling like it was 1978 and he was directly addressing a doggy dropping.
 Marvellous!
 Sorry I ever doubted you Mr Costello.